scito/extract_otp_secrets/README.md

     * Windows
 * Uses UTF-8 on all platforms
 * Supports Python >= 3.7
+* Written in modern Python using type hints and following best practices
 * All these features are backed by tests ran nightly
 * All functionality in one Python script: extract_otp_secrets.py (except protobuf generated code in protobuf_generated_python)